Please read my disclosure if you have questions.

 Put away the dried food for storage

 Each food will take a different amount of time to dry based on the water content and the nature of the environmental conditions.
 A good rule of thumb is to look for the cracker effect.
 If the food snaps in half like a cracker, it’s finished.
 If it bends, it needs to dry longer.
 Moist fruits should appear leathery or like raisins.
-Once it is completely dried it will need to be stored in an airtight container to retain it’s freshness.
+Store it in an airtight container once it’s completely dried to keep it fresh.
 I prefer mason jars because they are pretty but reclaimed jars work just as well.

 If you need to re-hydrate something for a recipe soak it in water the night before you plan to use it.
 Dried foods should store well until the next season, and will most likely lose quality after one year.
 It is so easy to dry foods and it requires so little equipment that it is my favorite method of food preservation and I almost always have something drying about the house.